Master of Code Global

 #7: What are the ethical considerations when it comes to addressing bias in AI models?

-By taking into account these ethical considerations and incorporating them into the development and deployment of AI models, stakeholders can work towards creating more responsible, fair, and trustworthy intelligent systems that prioritize ethical principles and values.
+By taking into account these ethical considerations and incorporating them into the development and deployment of AI models and your LLM security framework, you can work towards creating more responsible, fair, and trustworthy intelligent systems that prioritize ethical principles and values.

 As a leading provider of Generative AI development services, Master of Code Global actively employs various strategies to mitigate the aforementioned challenges.
 For example, we implement the RAG architecture and additional control layers in our solutions that assess the quality of LLM outputs and detect hallucinations to enhance the understanding of context and generate accurate responses.
 This is done through our LOFT.
 Additionally, we regularly audit and evaluate the model’s responses to identify and eliminate instances of hallucinations and biases, maintaining an ethical approach in the use of AI technologies.